 Exercise is important to good health.
 But severe obesity makes you less mobile.
 It is hard to exercise or take part in sports.
-Severe obesity can also affect fertility.
-That means you are less likely to become pregnant.
-On the other hand, if you do become pregnant, you have more risk of problems during pregnancy and childbirth.
+Severe obesity can also affect fertility which means you are less likely to become pregnant.
+Even if you did become pregnant, you would most likely have more problems during pregnancy and childbirth.

-Risks to your psychological and social well-being, people with a weight problem often have a negative self-image.
-Their environment can make this worse.
+People with a weight problem also often have a negative self-image.
 Obese children, for instance, could be teased at school and have few friends.
 You may find it hard to buy clothes that look good.
 Bus or train seats, telephone booths, and cars may be too small.
 You are also likely to be left out of social functions that require exercise.
 People with severe obesity often find themselves socially isolated which can lead to depression and even suicide.

 Risks in day-to-day living

 Even ordinary tasks become harder when you are severely obese.
 You tend to tire more quickly.
 You may also have breathing problems.
 Not being able to move also makes it hard for some people to maintain personal hygiene.

 Obesity Treatment: Weight-Loss Surgery

-If diets, exercise programs, and other non-surgical methods have failed to help you achieve long-term weight loss, you may want to consider an operation to reduce the capacity of the stomach and to help decrease your appetite.
+If diets, exercise programs, and other non-surgical methods have failed to help you achieve long-term weight loss, you may want to consider a bariatric operation to reduce the capacity of your stomach and to help decrease and control your appetite.

 Not everyone who has a weight problem should consider surgery.
 It depends on whether or not you are overweight, obese, or morbidly obese.
 One way to tell is by your Body Mass Index (BMI).
 Your BMI depends on both your weight and your height.